fernandoamz/react-native-ts-blog/README.md

-# React Native TypeScript Workshop :rocket:
+# React Native TypeScript Blog :rocket:

 This is a workshop about react native. how use hooks with typescript and integrate testing.